 1. Deep-fried the potatoes and cauliflower

-There are three options to cook the cauliflower and potatoes.
-Deep-fried potatoes and cauliflowers yield the best result, but it also means it needs plenty of oil.
-This method is best to use in restaurants.
+There are three options for cooking the cauliflower and potatoes.
+Deep-fried potatoes and cauliflowers yield the best result but also need plenty of oil.
+This method is best used in restaurants.

-As an alternative, write the potatoes and cauliflower in a pan with shallow oil.
-I use this method in this aloo gobi recipe, and I think it is the most practical choice if we cook it at home.
-The result is quite similar to deep-fry, but the cooking may not be as even as deep-frying.
+Another cooking method is to fry the potatoes and cauliflower in a pan with shallow oil.
+I use this method in this easy recipe, and I think it is the most practical choice if we cook it at home.
+The result is quite similar to deep-frying, but the cooking may not be as even as deep-frying.

-The last method is to skip the frying, which is the healthiest alternative.
-In this case, it will take a longer time to cook the potatoes and cauliflower to become tender and soft.
+The last method is to skip frying, which is the healthiest alternative.
+In this case, cooking the potatoes and cauliflower will take longer to become tender and soft.